open-feature/go-sdk-contrib/providers/prefab/README.md

 See [provider_test.go](./pkg/provider_test.go) for more information.

 ## Notes
-Some Statsig custom operations are supported from the Prefab client via PrefabClient.
+Some Prefab custom operations are supported from the Prefab client via PrefabClient.

 ## Prefab Provider Tests Strategies